The University of Wisconsin Oshkosh

 Section 1.
 General Conduct of Elections and Referenda.

-B. Ballots shall be counted by the Elections Committee or its designee(s) in the Faculty Senate Office within twenty-four hours after the close of the election, usually at 4:30 on the closing day of the election.
+- Ballots shall be counted (or results otherwise tabulated, as with a run-off) by the Elections Committee or its designee(s) in the Faculty Senate Office within twenty-four hours following the close of the election, usually at 4:30 on the closing day of the election.
 Observers are welcome at the counting procedure.
 The Elections Committee shall inform the faculty of the time of vote counting in the announcement of time and place of election.

-C. A complete tabulation of the election result shall be presented by the Elections Committee to the Faculty Senate at its next meeting.
-If there is no challenge of the election results within ten working days after the Senate meeting at which the tabulation is presented, the Elections Committee may destroy the ballots.
+- A complete tabulation of the election result shall be presented by the Elections Committee to the Faculty Senate at its next meeting.
+If there is no challenge of the election results within ten working days after the Senate meeting at which the tabulation is presented, the Elections Committee may erase the survey used to enable the vote in question.

-The Elections Committee will inform the university community of the results of the election within one week after the vote count.
+- The Elections Committee and/or the Faculty Senate President will inform the university community of the results of the election within one week after the vote count.
 Results of referenda together with the number of votes for each alternative shall be reported within one week of the vote.

 Section 2.
 Procedures for Regular Election of Senate Members.

-A. On or before the eighth week of the spring semester, the Elections Committee shall determine the complete list of eligible faculty, pursuant to Article III, Section 3,A, of the Faculty Constitution.
+- On or before the eighth week of the spring semester, the Elections Committee shall determine the complete list of eligible faculty, pursuant to Article II §1-2 of the Faculty Constitution.

-B. The Elections Committee shall prepare a primary ballot showing the complete list of eligible faculty who are willing to serve, listed separately according to constituency, pursuant to Article III, Section 3,B, of the Faculty Constitution.
+- The Elections Committee shall prepare a primary ballot showing the complete list of eligible faculty who are willing to serve, listed separately according to constituency, pursuant to Article II §9 of the Faculty Constitution.

-C. At least one week prior to election each eligible voter shall be sent a notice of the time and place of the election and the names of all candidates.
+- At least one week prior to election each eligible voter shall be sent a notice of the time and place of the election and the names of all candidates.
 In the primary election eligible voters shall be instructed to vote for no more than one person for each vacancy in her/his constituency.
-Write-in votes shall be permitted.
-Ballots will be cast in the Faculty Senate Office (or other official polling place) as described in Section I, above.
-Absentee ballots from eligible voters who are unable to come to the polls will be accepted.
+Write-in votes (circulated by email to the Faculty Senate office in response to a call for nominations) shall be permitted.
+Ballots will be distributed and counted in the manner described in Section I, above.
 Candidates who are not opposed in the primary election, and who receive votes from their constituency, will be elected to the Senate.

-D. From the results of the primary election, the Elections Committee shall prepare final ballots for each constituency with a vacancy.
+- From the results of the primary election, the Elections Committee shall prepare final ballots for each constituency with a vacancy.
 If a write-in candidate receives the requisite number of votes in the primary election, the Elections Committee must ascertain willingness to serve before the name is placed on the final ballot.
 For each constituency, names on the final ballot shall be those receiving the greatest number of votes on the primary ballot for that constituency.
 The final ballot for each constituency shall list no more than two names for each vacancy, except in cases of a tie for the second-largest number of votes, in which case the names of those tied shall be listed.
-(Article III, Section 3,B.) Write-in votes will be counted.
-Absentee ballots from eligible voters who are unable to come to the polls will be accepted.
+Write-in votes will be counted.

-F. In case of ties on the final ballot, repeated elections shall be conducted until all positions are filled.
-(Article III, Section 3,C.) Election procedures shall be pursuant to Section 1 above.
+- In case of ties on the final ballot, repeated elections shall be conducted until all positions are filled.
+Election procedures shall be pursuant to Section 1 above.

-G. Regularly elected Senators serve for a three-year term of office commencing with the fall semester following their election.
-(Article III, Section 3,D.)
+- Regularly elected Senators serve for a four-year term of office commencing with the fall semester following their election.
+(Article II §10)

 Section 3.
 Special Elections.

-A. Vacancies to the Senate are defined in the Faculty Constitution, Article III, Section 3, E. In addition, if a Senate member should go on leave for more than one year the Faculty Senate shall declare the position vacant.
+- Vacancies to the Senate are defined in the Faculty Constitution, Article II.
+In addition, if a Senate member should go on leave for more than one year the Faculty Senate shall declare the position vacant.

 ARTICLE III.
 Selection of Senate Officers.